HarishDubbaka/Docker-k8s/Day13/Readme.md

 ## Why Docker Swarm?

-Docker Swarm is designed for **simplicity and speed**, making it a great orchestration tool for small to medium-scale environments.
+Docker Swarm is designed for **simplicity and speed**, making it a great choice for small to medium-scale environments.

 ### Features of Docker Swarm